EthanThatOneKid/acmcsuf.com/GETTING_STARTED.md

 1. Create a local clone of your **FORKED** repository
 2. Open a terminal inside your local clone and run `npm i` to install the required dependencies (We use svelte for much of the codebase along with Typescript and some utility libraries)
-3. Run `npm start` to boot up the local development server and navigate to `localhost:5173` in your web browser and you should have a local copy of the website
+3. Run `npm start` (or `npm run dev`) to boot up the local development server and navigate to `localhost:5173` in your web browser and you should have a local copy of the website

 ## Pushing a code change

 1. Create a new branch, **DO NOT** work directly off the main branch
-2. Open `src/routes/index.svelte`, this is the root of the website, in other words, the front page when you visit the website
+2. Open `src/routes/+page.svelte`, this is the root of the website, in other words, the front page when you visit the website
-3. Go ahead and change the title of the website to anything you want and head over to `src/lib/components/index/hero.svelte` and change the text of the header
+3. Go ahead and change the title of the website to anything you want and head over to `src/routes/hero.svelte` and change the text of the header
 4. Whenever applicable (it’s not in this case), write unit tests for any new functions or components you create
 5. Once you’re satisfied your changes, you **MUST** use `npm run all` to run all tests, lints, and formatting necessary for a release build, otherwise the automated build test will fail
 6. Commit and push your changes
-7. Go to your Vercel dashboard and verify that a preview deployment was pushed, similar to [this](https://acmcsuf-wayson-rbe1c3cul-jaasonw.vercel.app/)
+7. Go to your Vercel dashboard and verify that a preview deployment was pushed, similar to <https://acmcsuf-wayson-rbe1c3cul-jaasonw.vercel.app/>

 ## Submitting a pull request for review